SNCFdevelopers/ApiSNCF/source/integration.rst

 For more information on Basic HTTP authentication please visit: http://tools.ietf.org/html/rfc2617#section-2

-Endpoint
+Base URL
 ********

-The only endpoint of this version of the api is : https://api.sncf.com/v1/coverage/sncf
+The base URL for the SNCF API is: https://api.sncf.com/v1/coverage/sncf

 Some easy examples
 ******************